Why Your Phone Keeps Dropping Calls and How to Fix It

 - Similarly, check to see how many apps are operating on your Verizon phone.
 If you have twenty or thirty apps running in the background that you’ve forgotten about, that can put a real strain on the phone’s memory, and lead to problems.

-- You can also call Verizon’s customer service at (800) 922-0204 and they can help walk you through alternative solutions.
+- You can also call Verizon’s customer service and have them walk you through alternative solutions.

-- If there’s a case on your phone, remove it.
+- Remove your case.
 Test to see if the signal is better without the case.
-A case can block cell signals from reaching your phone’s internal antenna, so removing it may improve your reception.
+Some cases can block cell signals from reaching your phone’s internal antenna, so removing it may improve your reception.

 - If you’re moving, stop.
-When stationary, your phone, and the network don’t have to constantly adjust to your changing location.
-This makes it easier to get and hold a strong signal.
+When stationary, your phone and its network won’t have to constantly adjust to your changing location.
+This makes it easier to get and hold maintain a strong signal.

 - Go outside and get clear of any obstructions.
-Find an open area like a plaza or a park where cell signals are more likely to reach you than when you’re standing on an urban street surrounded by tall buildings.
+Find an open area, such as a park, where cell signals are more likely to reach you than when you’re standing on an urban street surrounded by tall buildings.

 - Change location to see if reception is better.
 If you’re inside, move to another room of the house or into your office corridor.
 Or try next to a window, where cell signal may better penetrate the exterior walls.
-If in a vehicle, try driving a mile down the road.
+If that doesn’t work, try stepping outside.
+If you’re in a vehicle, try again down the road.

 - Try Wi-Fi calling.
-All newer smartphones allow native Wi-Fi calling and texting, which is supported by all major U.S. cell carriers.
+All newer smartphones allow native WiFi calling and texting, which is supported by all major U.S. cell carriers.
 There also are a bunch of messaging apps now for audio and video calling.
-So, if you have solid Wi-Fi coverage in your location, it may be a perfectly good substitute for the spotty cellular network.
+Keep in mind that your WiFi connection can’t follow you when you leave the building.
+It will also impact the available bandwidth for other devices and users.

-- Use a web site or app to find the nearest cell tower.
-When you know where the cell tower is located, you know which direction your signal is coming from.
-Once you know that, move to the side of the building nearest the tower to see if reception is better.
-If you’re outside, try to get clear of any signal-blocker obstructions between you and the tower.
+- Use the weBoost App to find the nearest cell tower.
+When you know where the nearest tower is located, you’ll know which direction your signal is coming from.
+You can move to the side of the building nearest the tower to see if reception is better.
+If you’re outside, you can try to get clear of any signal-blocking obstructions between you and the tower.
+Click here for a few other ways to find the nearest cell tower.

-Get a cell phone signal booster.
-This is your best option to improve cell coverage inside a home, building or in a vehicle.
-Cell signal boosters take existing cell signal and amplify it to give you better cell service and end the annoyance of dropped calls. weBoost cell phone signal boosters work with all cell carriers, networks, and devices.
-We offer a 30-day money-back guarantee.
+The best thing you can do when you suffer from dropped calls is get a cell phone signal booster.
+This is a permanent solution to improve cell coverage inside a home, building, or vehicle.
+Cell signal boosters take existing cell signal – even if it’s weak – and amplify it to give you better cell service and end the frustration of dropped calls. weBoost cell phone signal boosters work with all cell carriers, networks, and devices.
+We offer a 30-day money-back guarantee and 2-year warranty.

 - Take the cover off your phone.